 A: Generally, Swiss withholding tax of 35% is due on dividends and similar distributions to our and Tyco's shareholders, regardless of the place of residency of the shareholder.
-As of January 1, 2011, distributions to shareholders out of qualifying contributed surplus accumulated on or after January 1, 1997 are exempt from Swiss withholding tax, provided they have been booked into a reserve specially entitled "reserve from capital contributions" (Kapitaleinlageprinzip) and declared with the Swiss Federal tax authorities.
-We have obtained a ruling from the Swiss Federal Tax Administration confirming that Tyco's contributed surplus in the amount of CHF 38,380,489,155 as of September 24, 2010 (reduced to CHF 37,144,675,931 as of November 18, 2011) represents such qualifying contributed surplus accumulated after January 1, 1997.
-We have obtained a second ruling from the Swiss Federal Tax Authorities confirming that the Distribution qualifies as payment out of such qualifying contributed surplus and no amount will be withheld by Tyco when making the Distribution up to the amount of such contributed surplus.
+As of January 1, 2011, distributions to shareholders out of qualifying contributed surplus accumulated on or after January 1, 1997 are exempt from Swiss withholding tax, if certain conditions are met (Kapitaleinlageprinzip).
+We have obtained a ruling from the Swiss Federal Tax Administration confirming that the Distribution qualifies as payment out of such qualifying contributed surplus and no amount will be withheld by Tyco when making the Distribution.